All Episodes

 This is the problem with prosecutors.

-Prosecutors always only present their version of events, and to any potential defendant or defendant, that's inherently unfair.
+And to any potential defendant or defendant, that's inherently unfair.

-Hey, the best book on this subject is Greg Jarrett's book, Get It, The Russia Hoax, uh, number one bestseller, best book on this subject.
+Hey, the best book on this subject is Greg Jarrett's book, Get It, The Russia Hoax, number one bestseller, best book on this subject.

 He could say, you know what, you're all over the map here.

-Stick to this, just look at this.
+Stick to this.

-Uh Democrats will drag their feet, so we'll wait and see.
+Democrats will drag their feet, so we'll wait and see.

 My goodness, he's a witness.

-He wrote the memo for the Firing of James Comey and Mueller interviewed Rosenstein.
+He wrote the memo for the firing of James Comey, and Mueller interviewed Rosenstein.

 So think about this.

-That's uh that's uh a terrible conflict of interest.
+That's a terrible conflict of interest.

 Rosenstein should have recused himself a long time ago.